thriveweb/cordner/content/careers/2020-11-18-intermediate-senior-accountant-consultant.md

 On the job training will be provided.

-To apply, please send your resume to info@cordner.com.au.
+To apply, please send your resume to info@cordner.com.au or click [here ](https://www.seek.com.au/job/52506019?type=promoted#searchRequestToken=30043df8-302b-4333-b5f8-35e28b3cfaf9)to apply via Seek